yashwant-nagarjuna/bitcoin/README.md

 * Implemented the distributed protocol
 * Simulated bitcoin for 100 nodes
+* Time taken to mine each block.
+* Transaction amount in each block.
-* Charts on the web interface
+* Statistics on the total bitcoin gained by mining
+* Total amount of bitcoin transacted till now.
+(Transactions are random)

 ## Test cases